Martins3/loongson-dune/Readme.md

 3. `KVM_MAX_VCPU` limits the dune threads.

+4. signal handler is will executed in host
+    1. why : signal handler is executed when return from syscall or interrupt, in dune, it means host's syscall/interrupt return
+    2. so what : profil(3) is based on signal handler in which pc is sampled.
+What is sampled in fact is host process's pc.

 Loonson dune simulated one thread in the one vcpu, but kvm limits the vcpu number.
 So the program shouldn't create more than `KVM_MAX_VCPU` threads simultaneously.

 ## Advantage over Standford Dune